-A tireless creator, director of Ladies of Hip-Hop Byrd-McPhee is always hard at work organizing, planning, and executing the annual female-focused festival.
-She also lends her experience and knowledge to help artists develop their own projects as well as working on avenues of growth and sustainability for the Hip-Hop community.
+Byrd-McPhee is the director of the annual Ladies of Hip-Hop Festival.
+She also lends her experience and knowledge to help artists develop their own projects, as well as working on avenues of growth and sustainability for the Hip-Hop community.

 Hip-Hop Culture, Women & the World: A Movement & Lecture Course

 Day/Time: Wednesdays / 2:15–4:05 p.m.
 Wednesdays will be synchronous (required time), and the rest of the course will be online.

 Credits: 3 | Counts toward technique requirements for Dance majors

 Location: B101 Lathrop Hall (1050 University Avenue) | Will be offered remotely if necessary

 Prereq: None.
 No dance training is necessary.

 Description: Students will examine the roots of Hip-Hop culture and its current place as a global phenomenon with a specific focus on the history, contributions, and experiences of women in Hip-Hop.
 This course is a combination of movement and lecture.

 The course will explore race, class, gender, sexuality, and politics through the lens of Hip-Hop culture.
 Students will engage with artists using visual art, spoken word, music, dance, and technology.
 This course will debunk perceptions and question students’ understanding of Hip-Hop culture.
 It will provide an introduction to the theory, practice, aesthetics, and historical foundations of Hip-Hop dance.